Making of a Dress Form. Part 2. The Plaster Mold

 When the praparation with all the materials, a place and a right pose for my future dress form was done, we were ready to get to the point.

-We’ve decided, that the final plaster mould would consist of two layers: one horizontal and one vertical.
+We’ve decided, that the final plaster mold would consist of two layers: one horizontal and one vertical.
 Each layer would be made of 3 layers of plaster bandage.
 So, it will be 6 layers thick.
-This will make the mould firm enough to keep the shape and not get wet with moisture from papier-mache.
+This will make the mold firm enough to keep the shape and not get wet with moisture from papier-mache.

 Expectations